digitalocean/terraform-provider-digitalocean/website/docs/d/sizes.html.md

   `price_hourly`, or `available`.
 * `values` - (Required) Only retrieves images which keys has value that matches one of the values provided here.
+* `match_by` - (Optional) One of `exact` (default), `re`, or `substring`.
+For string-typed fields, specify `re` to match by using the `values` as regular expressions, or specify `substring` to match by treating the `values` as substrings to find within the string field.

+* `all` - (Optional) Set to `true` to require that a field match all of the `values` instead of just one or more of them.
+This is useful when matching against multi-valued fields such as lists or sets where you want to ensure that all of the `values` are present in the list or set.

 `sort` supports the following arguments: